ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel-2/deployment.md

 laravel@server$ composer install --no-dev --optimize-autoloader
 ```

-Then install and build your app's JavaScript dependencies:
+Then install and build your app's JavaScript dependencies (skip this step if your app has no JavaScript dependencies):

 ```bash
 # Install your app's JavaScript dependencies